Greece Moments Greece Moments

 Tarpon Springs Boulevard

-The small town of Tarpon Springs is now considered the municipality with the highest proportion of inhabitants of Greek origin (approx. 9.5%).
+The small town of Tarpon Springs is now considered the municipality with the highest proportion of residents of Greek origin (approx. 9.5%).
 Many Greek sponge divers moved to the USA with their families at the end of the 19th century in search of a better life.

 Greece Packing List